top of page

 Research Projects

 I aim in my work to develop ways to improve the aging and dying processes for patients.
 As a part of this I study legal tools such as advance directives, informed consent statutes, and medical aid in dying programs.
 I most recently wrote on the legal status of DNR tattoos.
-I am currently working on legal and ethical issues in advance care planning, including dementia-specific directives and how best to initiate end-of-life conversations.
+I am currently working on legal and ethical issues involved in end-of-life care including medical aid in dying, advance care planning, and how best to initiate end-of-life conversations.

 Publications